YubiKey-5 Guide

 Using the YubiKey on a New Computer

-To permanently configure a new system with the FIDO2 OpenSSH key:
+To configure a new system with the FIDO2 OpenSSH key:

 cd ~/.ssh